siddharth2798/.github-naas/profile/README.md

 Naas is an attempt to propose an alternative to Google Colab, powered by the community.

-In addition to Google Colab, Naas platform upgrade notebooks with with 3 low-code layers: features, drivers, templates.
+In addition to Google Colab, Naas platform upgrades notebooks with 3 low-code layers: features, drivers, and templates.

 - [**Templates**](https://docs.naas.ai/templates) enable the user to create automated data jobs and reports in minutes.
-- [**Drivers**](https://docs.naas.ai/drivers) act as connectors to push and/or pull data from databases, APIs, and Machine Learning algorithms and more.
+- [**Drivers**](https://docs.naas.ai/drivers) act as connectors to push and/or pull data from databases, APIs, Machine Learning algorithms and more.
-- [**Features**](https://docs.naas.ai/features) transform Jupyter in a production ready environment with scheduling, asset sharing, and notifications.
+- [**Features**](https://docs.naas.ai/features) transform Jupyter into a production ready environment with scheduling, asset sharing, and notifications.

 Try all of Naas's features for free using -- [Naas cloud](https://app.naas.ai/hub/login) -- a stable environment, without having to install anything.

 ## ❤️ Contributing

 We value all kinds of contributions - not just code.
-We are paticularly motivated to support new contributors and people who are looking to learn and develop their skills.
+We are particularly motivated to support new contributors and people who are looking to learn and develop their skills.

 Please read our [contributing guidelines](https://docs.naas.ai/contributing-to-naas) on how to get started.

 ## 🤔 Community Support

-The naas [documentation](https://docs.naas.ai/) is a great place to start and to get answers for general questions.
+The naas [documentation](https://docs.naas.ai/) is a great place to start and to get answers to general questions.

 - [Slack](https://join.slack.com/t/naas-club/shared_invite/zt-1970s5rie-dXXkigAdEJYc~LPdQIEaLA) (Live Discussions)
 - [GitHub Issues](https://github.com/jupyter-naas/naas/issues/new) (Report Bugs)